shor-ty/meshQuality/Readme.md

 ## Contact ##

-* If you have any questions: Tobias.Holzmann@Holzmann-cfd.de
+* If you have any questions: Tobias.Holzmann@Holzmann-cfd.com

 * Website: https://Holzmann-cfd.com